mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Same person:** But total dynamic working happens without inserting consciousness, right?

 **Katagiri Roshi:** [It happens] beyond consciousness.
-Total dynamic working is there, but it’s very difficult to see the total dynamic working; that’s why total dynamic working appears as consciousness.
+Total dynamic working is there, but it’s very difficult to see the total dynamic working, that’s why total dynamic working appears as consciousness.
 That’s it.

 **Same person:** But that’s *after*.

 **Katagiri Roshi:** Mm-hmm...
-No, not *after*; *[he laughs]* *simultaneously* consciousness appears.
+No, not *after*; *[he laughs,]* *simultaneously* consciousness appears.
 If you say *after*, I think that is already that you [are thinking of] the relationship between total dynamic working and consciousness in the time process.
 But it’s not the time process, it’s *simultaneously* there.

 *[He laughs.]* Total dynamic working is functioning with all beings, okay?
 That’s why Dogen Zenji mentions “the entire universe.”

 **Same person:** But what I’m saying is that when you’re thinking about it, it’s already happened.

-**Katagiri Roshi:** Yeah, it already happened, because *the entire universe in total dynamic working* means that which myriad beings exist in peace and harmony, that’s it.
+**Katagiri Roshi:** Yeah, it already happened, because *the entire universe*, so-called in *total dynamic working*, means that which myriad beings exist in peace and harmony, that’s it.
 And then at that time the myriad beings must [relate] with each-other, in order to notice, in order to realize what each individual entity is.
 So very naturally all beings exist; that is *the entire universe*.
 “Entire universe” means all beings exist.
 But that is still an idea, so next moment, how does the entire universe exist?
 That why we say *total dynamic working*.

 So total dynamic working as the whole entire universe means each individual must relate with *I*.
 Otherwise, function doesn’t come into [existence].